-Ten Ways to Keep your Pets Safe Over the Holiday Season
+Ten Ways to Keep Your Pets Safe Over The Holiday Season

 Be aware of decorations that could be dangerous to your animal.
-Watch out for hooks on tree ornaments, tinsel or ribbon that is easily swallowed, and glass decorations that are prone to breaking.
+Watch for hooks on tree ornaments, tinsel or ribbon that is easily swallowed, and glass decorations that are prone to breaking.

 Secure your tree to the wall or ceiling with hooks and sturdy fishing line to prevent your tree from being toppled by climbing cats and curious dogs.